 You’ve revamped your task list to be clearer, simpler, and more aligned with your goals.
 But don’t expect the work to be finished overnight.

 A challenge that many people face at this point, according to Marie, is that they lose faith — “I’m just a messy person!”
 But that’s not the case.
 Being tidy is an acquired skill that must be trained, she notes:

 “People cannot change their tidying habits without first changing their way of thinking.”

-So to keep your newly spotless task list clean, you need to build new habits.
+To keep your newly spotless task list clean, build new habits.
 By being vigilant about keeping things tidy, you won’t have to start the process from scratch next time.

 In Todoist, this translates to asking that essential question for every new task coming into your Todoist: Does it lead to your vision?
 If not, discard it on the spot.
 If the answer is yes, add it to the proper spot on your lists.

-Things will inevitably pile up, though, so do weekly and monthly reviews.
+Of course, unhelpful tasks are bound to sneak in from time to time.
+Weed them out with a weekly review so you start each week with a clearly prioritized to-do list.
 Discard useless tasks.
 Organize the spare tasks that have ended up in your inbox into the right projects.
 Have certain tasks or projects fallen out of line with your goal?
 Discard those, too.

 Finally, check in on your final goal every few months.
 It’s natural for it to change as you grow and learn more about what tasks and projects truly motivate you.